Glossary of Employment Law terms

 A question that indicates the required answer.
 Contrast: “You came out of your office and shouted at Mrs Smith” (a leading question) with “What did you do when you came out of your office?” (a non-leading question).
 Leading questions are the mainstay of advocates conducting cross-examination.
 However, “leading” a witness using leading questions is not permitted during examination in chief or examination of your own witness.

 The issue as to whether or not the worker wins his/her case, i.e. whether the employer is found ‘liable’ for unfair dismissal, discrimination, etc, as distinct from the issue of what compensation or remedies the worker should receive.

 The time period within which a claim must be brought.
-For example, a claim of unfair dismissal should be submitted within three months of the effective date of termination (in rare circumstances this can be extended by the ET).
+For example, a claim of unfair dismissal should be submitted within three months less one day of the effective date of termination (in rare circumstances this can be extended by the ET).
 Generally, breach of contract claims should be brought within six years of the breach.

 Mitigation refers to reasonable steps which should have been taken or were taken by a worker to find fresh employment to mitigate (i.e. reduce) the loss of earnings resulting from his/her dismissal.